 The Evaluator will give instructions for taking the 2-hour multiple-choice exam.
 Both the NNAAP and the NA/HHA contain 70 multiple-choice questions.
 Candidates are not allowed to go beyond the allotted two hours for the exam.
 The test will be administered electronically via computers connected to the TMU software at all test sites in Minnesota.
 You must have a score of 76 percent or better to pass the knowledge portion of the exam.

 The new outline for the test, based on the findings from the 2014 Job Analysis and Knowledge, Skill, and Ability Study of Nurse Aides, goes into effect from January 2016.
 Ten of the items from the 70 multiple-choice items are not scored as they’re used for collecting statistical information.

 The questions are categorized into six subject areas: aging process and restorative care, basic nursing skills, care impaired, data collection, and disease process.

 The Oral Exam

 Request the Oral Exam as a substitute to the Written Exam if you have a reading disability or speak English as a second language.
-The questions will be delivered on cassette tape, and you’ll mark your responses on the answer sheet.
-Complete Part II: Examination Types and Fees on the application and contact the test center to schedule a date.
+The questions will be delivered via headphones connected to a computer.
 The exam contains two sections – you must pass both to pass the exam.
 The first part contains 60 multiple-choice questions and the second part contains 10 multiple-choice questions to test your ability to speak a minimum amount of English based on your recognition of common words used in the industry.